 Top Points of Interest & Things to Do in Aguadilla, PR

 The Beaches of Aguadilla, Puerto Rico

-Sadly the US government decided to build their Army base along Aguadilla’s gorgeous coastline.
-Ironically the Army base kept it from becoming just another Caribbean destination with a coastline exploited by resort communities.
+The beaches are certainly the main attraction for both tourists and residents of the island.
+Aguadilla is no typical Caribbean destination, you won’t resorts and hotels dotted along the shoreline since the US government decided to build their Army base along Aguadilla’s gorgeous coastline, ironically the Army base kept it more natural and uncrowded.
 Aguadilla is most popular among surfers that enjoy a more rugged natural experience with plenty of room to ride the waves.

 To enjoy the beaches of Aguadilla, a car rental is a must, once off the busy highway, visitors will be immersed in an authentic non-touristy town with gems to explore at the end of residential streets and bumpy dirt roads.
 Those that seek a more adventurous beach experience will enjoy the most scenic and most breathtaking spots by taking a 20 minute hike to Survival.
 For those that prefer a more cultural scene, there are various beaches popular among locals offering best conditions for swimming where you’ll find local food and nearby restaurants.